Grayson Highlands State Park

 The park hosts forests like those on nearby Mount Rogers, as well as a number of mountain meadows or balds.
 These meadows provide excellent views of the surrounding area and present a striking change in scenery from the surrounding forests.
 The balds are dominated by large rocky outcroppings clear of vegetation excepting the occasional windswept tree and low grasses.

 Ponies

-The balds are inhabited by a herd of introduced ponies allowed to run wild within the confines of the park.
+The balds are inhabited by a herd of ponies introduced in the 1970s and allowed to run wild within the confines of the park.
 The ponies are very accustomed to humans and rarely halt their grazing as hikers pass close by.
-Many locals touch and feed the ponies, though this practice is frowned upon and against park policy.
+Many locals touch and feed the ponies, though this practice is frowned upon by non-locals and against park policy.
 Each year, park officials round up the herd and check for health problems in addition to reducing the herd size if necessary; the excess colts are sold at auction.

 Festivals

 The Wayne C. Henderson Music Festival and Guitar Competition is held at the park every June.
 The festival, named for local musician and luthier Wayne C. Henderson, features old time music and bluegrass music.

 The Grayson Highlands Fall Festival is an annual event held at the park during the fall.
 The festival hosts a variety of entertainment including live bluegrass and traditional music, molasses making, and demonstrations focusing on pioneer-living.
 The festival is also home to a local crafts fair and auctions for the selling of excess colts from the "wild" pony herd managed by the Wilburn Ridge Pony Association.